Platelet Rich Plasma (PRP) Injection

 How many treatments are necessary & how often is this therapy administered?

-While responses to treatment vary, most people will require 1-3, some as many as 6 sets of injections.
-Each set of treatments is spaced approximately 4 to 6 weeks apart.
-There is no limit to the number of treatments you can have, the risks and side effects do not change with the number of injections.
+Responses to treatment vary based on the underlying condition.
+Most people will require 1 or perhaps 2 injections.
+Each set of treatments is spaced at least 8 weeks apart.
+There is no limit to the number of treatments you can have though, the risks and side effects do not change with the number of injections.
+Physiotherapy is strongly recommended after or between your treatments to maximize benefits.

 How soon can I go back to regular physical activities?